I have placed an order, where is my pack?

 Can the slaughter of livestock be humane?

 To ensure ‘humane slaughter’ a high level of skill is required by the operator in animal handling, correct application of stunning and killing method with well-maintained equipment.
-The RSPCA holds a position on the humane slaughter which can be read here. -
+The RSPCA holds a position on the humane slaughter which can be read here.

 How is the animal stunned or rendered unconscious?

 Cattle and sheep are stunned with a physical impact to the head utilising a captive bolt gun.
 This impact instantly renders the livestock unconscious and they feel no pain.
+Whilst not meeting religious stunning requirements, captive bolt is recognised as the most effective and accurate method for stunning cattle.

 Where does the waste go?